Sable/matjuice-thesis-experiment/README.md

 # Replication of the performance experiments with Matjuice from Vincent Foley-Bourgon's Master Thesis and DLS paper

 Summary: The performance results obtained on a less powerful machine, the 2011 Macbook Air model, are congruent with the results published in the Master Thesis and the DLS paper.
-The benchmarks on which the code produced by Matjuice is slowest (clos, fdtd) are slower by additional factor or 2-4x.
+The benchmarks on which the code produced by Matjuice is slowest (clos, fdtd) are slower by an additional factor or 2-4x.
 The exact cause will be investigated.

 Notes regarding the benchmark implementations used: